wlfrii/lib_math/README.md

 ...
 ```

 In addition, the `Eigen` library is very sensitive to precision (such as `Eigen::Matrixf` can not be assigned to `Eigen::Matrixd` directly).
-Thus, to avoid compiling errors in your projects, the arguments type for the _kinemaices related functions_ is suggested to use `mmath::kfloat`.
+Thus, to avoid compiling errors in your projects, the arguments type for the functions in this library,  _kinemaices related functions_ is suggested to use `mmath::kfloat`.

 ## Interfaces Manual